 At Soundcrafter we work on all sizes of projects including the lowest budgets.
 Some projects are inherently more expensive than others.
 There might be dialogue problems and ADR needed.
 There may be extensive sound effects and design.
-Still there are things we can do to reduce costs.
+Having said that, there are still things we can do to reduce costs.

 What we call an “In-House” project is the higher budget approach.
 Schedules are usually tight.
-All of the resources of Soundcrafter including talent and facilities are utilized.
-A supervisor sound editor is in charge.
-Most of the mixing is down in one of the larger studios.
+All Soundcrafter’s resources including talent and facilities are utilized.
+A supervising sound editor is in charge.
+Most of the mixing is done in one of the larger studios.

 FIGURING OUT YOUR BUDGET AT SOUNDCRAFTER

 Tell us whether your project is "In-House," "Home-Studio" or somewhere in between, and send us a link so we can watch it.
-We will return an itemized estimate so you can see where the money is going: like what the labor and facility rates are, how much the foley and adr might cost, and how many days for editing and mixing.
+We will return an itemized estimate so you can see where the money is going: like what the labor and facility rates are, how much the foley and ADR might cost, and how many days we will spend on editing and mixing.
 If you originally stated that your project is "In-House," but the estimate turns out to be too high, we can apply some of the "Home-Studio" approach ideas and send you a lower estimate.